wp-plugins/sqid-payments-gateway-for-woocommerce/readme.txt

 Be sure that you have a created a page for us to send the response from the gateway.
 Create a page called Response and put the shortcode [response] onto that page.

-= I got a “Payment was not successful, please try again later.” error message? =

-Be sure that the testing amounts greater than $1.00 for either live or test mode testing.

 == Screenshots ==

 1. WooCommerce checkout page settings page